A Roadmap for CMMC 2.0 Compliance for DoD Contractors

 Starting in 2021, the DoD began incorporating CMMC requirements into requests for information (RFIs) and requests for proposals (RFPs) for select procurements.
 In other words, the DoD started including CMMC requirements as part of the evaluation criteria for some contracts.

-While full implementation of CMMC 2.0 will not be completed until 2028, this does not mean that DoD contractors and subcontractors can wait another year or two before concerning themselves with the order.
+While phased implementation of CMMC 2.0 will not be started until Q1 2025, this does not mean that DoD contractors and subcontractors can wait another year or two before concerning themselves with the order.

 Key milestones on the CMMC timeline